Section 179 Vehicles: What to Know

 Bonus depreciation is an additional first-year depreciation allowance on "first use" business property—it lets you recover the cost of qualifying property.
 In contrast, Section 179 enables you to expense the cost.
 Bonus depreciation can be combined with Section 179, so long as Section 179 is applied first.

-As part of the One Big, Beautiful Bill Act, the first-year bonus depreciation rate increased from 40% to 100% for qualifying property placed in business use after January 19, 2025.5 Before the passage of the One Big, Beautiful Bill Act, bonus depreciation was 40% in 2025, and it was scheduled to drop to 20% in 2026.
-However, the legislation makes 100% bonus depreciation permanent,6 which is welcome news for business owners in 2025 and beyond.
+In 2026, the first-year bonus depreciation rate is 100% for qualifying property.3 It is worth noting that bonus depreciation was 40% in 2025, and it was scheduled to drop to 20% this year.
+However, approved legislation makes 100% bonus depreciation permanent, which is welcome news for business owners in 2026 and beyond.

-Understanding the new provisions in the One Big, Beautiful Bill Act regarding capital equipment investing enables you to make strategic decisions that align with your financial goals while complying with current tax regulations.
+Understanding Section 179 and bonus depreciation enables you to make strategic decisions that align with your financial goals while complying with current tax regulations.
 Ensure you're prepared for capital equipment investments by consulting with a tax professional who can guide you through these updates and help you leverage them for your business.
 In the meantime, use Huddle Business Capital's handy Section 179 tax deduction calculator to see estimated savings.

-Huddle Business Capital is not affiliated with nor endorses Lewis Rice LLC or RSM US LLP.
+Huddle Business Capital is not affiliated with nor endorses NerdWallet.
 This Huddle Business Capital blog article is purely educational and contains general information and opinions; it is not intended to provide advice or recommendations of any kind.

 The Section 179 tax deduction lets small businesses deduct the cost of qualifying equipment rather than depreciating the cost over several years.
 It...